ahmed-magdy98/MVC-Dashboard/README.md

-C# – ASP.NET Core – MVC.
+I have used MVC architecture and Repository and Unit of Work design pattern, MVC CRUD Operations Using EF Core.

-Using MVC architecture and Repository and Unit of Work design pattern, MVC CRUD Operations Using EF Core Applied Auto Mapper, Dependency Injection, Send Mail (SMTP), Upload Files, Validation (Client/Server) Side, Applied Microsoft Identity (Authentication & Authorization).
+I have also applied Auto Mapper, Dependency Injection, Send Mail (SMTP), Upload Files, Validation (Client/Server) Side and Microsoft Identity (Authentication & Authorization).